ironhack-labs/lab-mongoose-movies/README.md

 ### Steps we will follow in this iteration:

 Go back and review how you did this for the `celebrity` model.
 You'll need to:
-  - Create a GET route that will render the file in which we will display movies (`movies/index.hbs`)
+  - Create a GET route that will render the file in which we will display movies (`movies/index` view)
   - Use a database query to retrieve all the movies from your database and render the view
   - Use a `{{#each}}` loop to display all your *movie titles* on that page
   - Add a link to the page you just created on the home page so the user can navigate to it.